Sajeeth-S/Sajeeth-S/README.md

 - Fluent in Python, NumPy, Pandas, and Matplotlib; working knowledge of C, R and SQL
 - Enthusiast of probability theory, stochastic processes, and machine learning

 I’m a 22-year-old Mathematics graduate from the University of Warwick, currently based in London.
-My work sits at the intersection of theoretical mathematics, computational methods, and research-driven problem solving.
+Through attaining my degree, I have learnt many important areas of mathematics comprehensively, such as Linear Algebra, Matrix Analysis, Stochastic Processes, Complex Analysis, Multivariable Calculus and more.

 This portfolio showcases projects that reflect my mathematical thinking — from algorithm design and numerical methods to data analysis and applied modeling.
 I enjoy working on problems that require precision, abstraction, and creativity, and I’m particularly interested in areas like pure mathematics, applied analysis, and mathematical computing.